devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 `int`, a higher type will be used.
 For example, 4294967296 (2^32) will be stored in 8 bytes, and `sizeof (4294967296)` is 8.

+Does it sound confusing?
+Do not worry, we will give you specific rules later.

 :wrench: verify that numbers that do not fit in an `int` will have a size of 8 bytes.